 In 3P relationships, you maintain complete control over what products you list and when you list.
 You assume more risk in managing your own inventory, but you can also create listings in bulk with inventory files and automate inventory through feeds.

 In the 1P model, Amazon purchases and controls your inventory, meaning they’re completely responsible for warehousing products and shipping orders to customers.

 Third-party sellers are responsible for warehousing products and fulfilling customer orders.
-The one exception to this is when retailers use FBA, outsourcing fulfilment to Amazon for a fee.
+The one exception to this is when retailers use FBA, outsourcing fulfillment to Amazon for a fee.

 Amazon’s standard payment term for 1P brands is net 90, which may cause a cash-flow problem for smaller companies.
 For most 3P sellers, funds are transferred from the Amazon Seller Account to a bank account every 14 days.

 Marketing Services and Analytics